Glen-Quadros/Food-Delivery/README.md

 # Full Stack Food Delivery MERN Application

 This repository contains the code for a Full Stack Food Delivery MERN Application.

+The project is built using the following technologies:
+- **MongoDB:** For the database.
+- **React:** For the frontend.
+- **Node.js and Express:** For the backend server.

 The application is divided into three main parts:

 ## Admin
 - Add and remove food items.